ArnavG/arnavg.github.io/_posts/2025-09-04-so-you-want-to-be-a-stats-major.markdown

 you can arrive at the solution with some basic plug-and-solve algebra and not have to worry about the big infinite sum.

-This degression went on a bit longer than I intended to, but the bottom line is that taking a stochastic processes class can give you an edge on how to solve certain types of problem needed for quant by giving a better framework for how to approach them.
+This digression went on a bit longer than I intended to, but the bottom line is that taking a stochastic processes class can give you an edge on how to solve certain types of problem needed for quant by giving a better framework for how to approach them.
 If you're at Berkeley, that means taking Stat 150 after Stat 134/Data 140 (or taking EECS 126 and one-shotting probability and stochastic processes in the same course).

 It should be abundantly clear by now that probability is the single-most important statistical skill needed for quant, so any statistics class that uses a lot of probability is probably (ha!) a good use of your time.
 In addition to stochastic processes, I think a game theory course (Stat 155 for all the Berkeley people) would be a good use of time for similar reasons.